Eternal Moments: The Dynamic Universe of Street Photography

 The Aim: Lady who needs to get something done quickly

-Techniques of the Masters: With their distinct aesthetics, street photographers like Robert Frank, Andre Kertesz, and Henri-Cartier Bresson transformed the genre.
-Bresson’s conception of the “decisive moment” highlights the significance of timing in photography by emphasizing the capture of a fleeting and spontaneous event.
-Street photography has benefited from the unique perspectives of both Frank’s unvarnished record of 1950s America and Kertesz’s eye for striking juxtapositions.
+With their distinct aesthetics, street photographers like Robert Frank, Andre Kertesz, and Henri Cartier-Bresson transformed the genre.
+Bresson’s conception of the “decisive moment” emphasizes the importance of timing in photography by urging photographers to capture fleeting, spontaneous events.
+Frank’s unvarnished record of 1950s America and Kertesz’s eye for striking juxtapositions have given street photography unique perspectives.
 Their output exemplifies the value of fusing technical proficiency with a moment-by-moment intuition.

 The Humble: A juice maker with his hope